Sign In / Sign Out

 Professor Joan McGregor, Philosophy

-The project is to gather the best online resources for an applied philosophy website hosted by SHPRS.
-These may include links to research centers, academic and non-academic articles, news articles, relevant blogs, and faculty research pages.
-They will showcase what applied philosophy is and its real-world uses - in ethics, AI and computing, robotics, experimental philosophy and philosophy of psychology, and any other areas of interest.
-I will give the student examples and criteria for guidance, but he or she can also take initiative in proposing new ideas.
-This will form part of a larger website which also includes information on faculty at ASU, our courses focused in applied philosophy, and our students.
+The project is to interview applied philosophers for an applied philosophy website hosted by SHPRS.
+These interviews will showcase what applied philosophy is and its real-world uses - in ethics, AI and computing, robotics, experimental philosophy and philosophy of psychology, and any other areas of interest.
+The student will do research to identify interesting areas of applied philosophy and develop interview questions.
+The student may also write blog posts with an overview of specific areas of applied philosophy.
+This will form part of a website which also includes information on faculty at ASU, our courses focused in applied philosophy, and our students.

 Professor Calvin Schermerhorn, History